shanesmith/electron/docs/tutorial/security.md

 ## 15) Disable the `remote` module

-The `remote` module provides a simple way for the renderer processes to access APIsnormally only available in the main process.
+The `remote` module provides a simple way for the renderer processes to access APIs normally only available in the main process.
 Using it, a renderer can invoke methods of a main process object without explicitly sending inter-process messages.
-If your desktop application does not run untrusted content, this is a very elegant way to have your renderer processes access and work with modules that are only available to the main process, such as GUI-related modules (dialog, menu etc.).
+If your desktop application does not run untrusted content, this is a very elegant way to have your renderer processes access and work with modules that are only available to the main process, such as GUI-related modules (dialogs, menus, etc.).

 However, if your app can run untrusted content and even if you [sandbox][sandbox] your renderer processes accordingly, the `remote` module